merovingien/AIWar/README.md

 - SDL
 - SDL_gfx

+Currently AIWar only works on Linux.
+Windows version is coming soon.

 To compile AIWar, just install dev packages of the libraries listed above, and run 'make CPP=gcc LD=gcc' (or just 'make' if you have clang installed).

 *RUN*

 './AIWar'

-That's it.
+That's it !

 More options are available, './AIWar --help' will help you...

 To create your own AI, you can create a python file, and provide three functions : play_base(base), play_miningship(miningship) and play_fighter(fighter).
 See embtest.py for details and examples.
 Then you add a <player> section in config.xml and set your player name in one of the two teams : blue or red.

 *CONTRIBUTE*

-If you have suggestions or buf report, do not hesitate to post them in the tracker.
+If you have suggestions or bug report, do not hesitate to post them in the tracker.

 Have fun !